List of most powerful wind turbines

-This is a list of the most powerful wind turbines.
-The list includes wind turbines with a power rating that is within 5 MW of the current most powerful wind turbine that has received customer orders that is at least at the prototype stage.
+This is a table of the most powerful wind turbines.
+The table includes wind turbines with a power rating that is within 5 MW of the current most powerful wind turbine that has received customer orders that is at least at the prototype stage.
 All the most powerful turbines are offshore wind turbines.
-This list also includes the most powerful onshore wind turbines, although they are relatively small compared to the largest offshore ones.
+This table also includes the most powerful onshore wind turbines, although they are relatively small compared to the largest offshore ones.